 Sacrifice: Though rare and obviously unpleasant, it is possible for an Oneiri to sacrifice their familiar for protection or power.
 The sacrifice of a familiar can allow an Oneiri to escape an otherwise sure death within the dream.
 Alternately, the sacrifice can grant the Oneiri the power to overcome obstacles within the dream.

-Passengers: With practice an Oneiri can learn to bring others along with them into dreams, even non-Oneiri.
-For each point in this ability the Oneiri can bring one additional person into dream with her.
+With practice an Oneiri can learn to bring others along with them into dreams, even non-Oneiri.
+For each rank in this ability the Oneiri can bring one additional person into dream with her.
 That person possesses no power over the dream and any damage they suffer is suffered by the Oneiri as well, but the Oneiri can call on the skills of their companions in order to achieve things otherwise beyond their own abilities.
+This ability costs 1 stress per additional companion the Oneiri brings into the dream with her.